 Many matcha blends are not gluten free.
 It is important to read the ingredients carefully when buying matcha green tea powder.

-If you prefer to make your own, it is very easy to make.
+If you prefer to make your own sweetened matcha, it is very easy to make.
 Just take unsweetened matcha powder and add an extra teaspoon of sugar or a packet of stevia to your baking.
 (It totally will depend on how sweet you like things…I don’t like it super sweet so I use a LOT less than a packet of stevia.)
 You will love it in this matcha chia pudding!

 You can also use coconut sugar to sweeten your matcha or honey, but these both will change the vibrant green coloring.
 (3 teaspoons matcha to 1 teaspoon sugar is my favorite ratio.
 You can mix up a bigger batch and keep it sealed in a container to use as needed.)

 - Chia makes an excellent egg replacement in recipes.
 Just mix 1 tablespoon of chia seeds with 3 tablespoons of water.
 Let it sit for 10 minutes and you have a delicious chia egg!

 Click here to see all of the pudding recipes on this blog.